Other Sunday and Holy Day Readings

 The gardener | Jesus |

 The reference to the three years the gardener worked with the tree may refer to "three" as a number symbolizing importance, usually signifying a future event in God's divine plan for humanity's salvation.
-It may also refer to Jesus's mission that spanned three Passovers.
+It may also refer to Jesus's mission, which spanned three Passovers.
 During that time, He was "pruning" the false teachings that led to a rigid misinterpretation of the Law that lacked compassion (Lk 6:1-5, 9-11; 11:37-52; 13:10-16), His call for the covenant people to bear the good fruit of repentance, and to recognize Him as the promised Messiah.
 They failed to produce "good fruit," but, as in the parable, Jesus (the gardener) asked God (the owner of the orchard and fig tree) for a little more time.

 Just before His Ascension, Jesus commanded a faithful remnant of the Jews of the new Israel (Apostles and disciples of the New Covenant Church) to take His Gospel message of salvation to the "ends of the earth" to the Gentile nations of the world (Mt 28:19-20; Acts 1:8).
 The Old Covenant was literally "cut down" and ended forty years after Jesus's Ascension in AD 70 when the Jews revolted against Rome, and the Roman army destroyed Jerusalem and the Temple.
 From that time forward, the Jews couldn't observe the commands and ordinances of the Sinai Covenant for liturgical sacrifices and worship without a Temple.
 Only the New Covenant universal Church continued to offer priests, altars, sacrifice, incense, and the thanksgiving meal of communion in the sacred meal of the Eucharist that unites the people of God across the face of the earth.